 But what are fillers, really, and what are the apprehensions around using them (aside from the evaporating social stigmas)?
 We discuss it all below.

 Firstly, there are many options when it comes to the types of filler.
 There are two principal manufacturers of injectable filler: the publicly-traded company Allergan, and Galderma, a wholly-owned subsidiary of Nestlé (yes, like the chocolate).
 Allergan is also the manufacturer of the widely-known and trademarked botulinum toxin wrinkle treatment, Botox, along with several models of the most commonly used silicone breast implants.
 It’s safe to say that Allergan dominates much of the cosmetic enhancement market.

-On June 5, 2006, Allergan announced the FDA’s approval of Juvedérm, a family of hyaluronic acid (HA) dermal fillers for long-lasting correction of facial wrinkles and folds.
+In June, 2006, the FDA approved Juvéderm, a family of hyaluronic acid (HA) dermal fillers for long-lasting correction of facial wrinkles and folds.
 Juvéderm is a natural, biodegradable product (as is Galderma’s product, Restylane and its family of competitive HA dermal fillers).

 Today in the U.S., both the Juvéderm and Restylane families of dermal fillers each have five different but comparable products to address various facial concerns, such as smoothing wrinkles and adding volume to sunken or depressed areas.
 Fillers also have different molecule designations, like high G Prime.